 Remove your brownie from the tin and place on a wire rack to cool completely, once cool cut into 16 even-sized squares to serve.

-I really like the Galaxy Minstrels topping this brownie I might add a little more next time, I also think that Galaxy Counters or even Maltesers would work great too.
+I really like the Galaxy Minstrels topping this brownie I might add a little more next time, I also think that Galaxy Counters or even Malteasers would work great too.
 I found these brownies really moist and delicious as well as the Minstrels I might try a variation of adding chopped chocolate into the actual mixture of the brownie, I mean if your going to have a chocolate Brownie don’t skimp on the chocolate.